Divergence-conforming velocity and vorticity approximations for incompressible fluids obtained with minimal facet coupling: Numerical examples

 \section{Numerical examples}

 In this last section we present a simple numerical example to provide a practical illustration of the theoretical asymptotic convergence rates as well as to compare the two new methods we presented.
 Both methods were implemented within the finite element library NGSolve/Netgen (see \cite{netgen,schoeberl2014cpp11} and \url{www.ngsolve.org}).
+Testfiles and our computational results are available at \cite{philip_lederer_2023_7767775}.

 The computational domain is given by $\Omega = (0,1)^3$ and the velocity field is driven by the volume force determined by $f = -\div \sigma + \nabla p$ with the exact solution given by

 Here $\psi :=x^2(x-1)^2y^2(y-1)^2z^2(z-1)^2$ defines a given potential and we choose the viscosity $\nu = 10^{-4}$.
 While this would lend itself to homogenous Dirichlet conditions being prescribed on the whole boundary, as we assume $|\Gamma_N|>0$ throughout the paper, we instead opt to impose non-homogenous Neumann conditions on $\Gamma_N:=\{0\}\times(0,1)\times(0,1)$ and homogenous Dirichlet conditions only on $\Gamma_D:=\partial\Omega\setminus\Gamma_N$.
 Note that this requires the additional source terms $\int_{\Gamma_N}(\sigma_{nn} - p) (v_h)_n\ds$ and $\int_{\Gamma_N}\sigma_{nt}\hat{v}_h\ds$ to be provided as data for the methods.